Bernie Sanders on Political & Electoral Reform

 Learn how Citizens United allows the super-rich and corporations to effectively influence and manipulate elections in this video:

-For many important political decisions, there is money involved somewhere along the line.
-For example: raising the minimum wage may be met with resistance from large corporations who have to pay low-wage workers.
+Raising the minimum wage may be met with resistance from large corporations who have to pay low-wage workers.
 Attempts at reforming our prison system may be met with resistance from the private prison industry.
 Trying to raise taxes on the rich to fund important programs will see resistance from the rich themselves.

 So, wealthy individuals and corporations are able to spend unlimited amounts of money to influence the political process.
 This sounds like an oligarchy.